sampierson/page_specific_js/README.md

 Installation
 ------------

 1. Require the gem.
-Add the following to your Gemfile, then run 'bundle install':
+Add the following to your Gemfile, then run `bundle`:

         gem 'page_specific_js'